AI: More than a Recruitment Buzzword

 Currently, a lot of training data is required to reach an appropriate accuracy.
 Up to 10,000 training documents are required to reach 95 percent accuracy.
 While these projects highlight the high degree of difficulty in applying AI to the recruitment industry, they also demonstrate the tantalizing opportunities for firms to be more efficient, productive, and profitable.

 Much has been written about the potential for artificial intelligence to exacerbate and amplify existing biases in the world of work, but with intent, recruitment professionals can use AI to promote diversity and inclusion both internally and for their clients.
 Recruitment can use AI to eliminate—or at least counter—explicit and implicit biases.

 It’s well-documented that employers often subconsciously penalize candidates based on gender, race, or background; studies have found that changing a name on a resume can return wildly differing results.
 AI can counter those biases by quantifying the matched elements for a position—relevant certifications, experience, education—into a summarized score, usually computed by valuing the sub-elements consistently using role and industry-specific weights.
 Even if there weren’t biases at play, this would provide value in the hiring process.

 The future is now

-Make no mistake: AI and AI-influenced technology is already having a profound impact on the staffing industry, and will only continue to do so in the years ahead.
+Make no mistake: AI and AI-influenced technology is already having a profound impact on the recruitment industry, and will only continue to do so in the years ahead.
 Firms that leverage the power of AI and automation to power their business will be in an incredible position to reap those rewards now and in the future.

-Interested in learning more about the challenges, opportunities, and ideas that shape the staffing industry?
+Interested in learning more about the challenges, opportunities, and ideas that shape the recruitment industry?
 On the Global Recruitment Insights and Data (GRID) site, you’ll find year-round research on top trends shaping the industry.